-The Ian Potter art gallery is centrally located in Federation Square, entry is from the Swanston Street side.
+Australian art at the Ian Potter Gallery is a must-see in Melbourne.
+The gallery is centrally located in Federation Square, entry is from the Swanston Street side.
 Admission is free and they are open 10am-5pm Tuesday – Friday and 12pm-5pm Saturday and Sunday.
 They are closed on Mondays.